Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/f1d75d25-1a08-4a43-b0b5-6f11f8f34e8a)

-The player node i've saved it to a folder.
+The player node I saved it to a folder.
 You can do this to any node by right clicking a node and choose "Save Branch as Scene" this will store the node into a folder that can be reused simmilar to a prefab in unity.

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/ff652cbd-3595-4bf7-b122-5e1e0e1cbc5d)